aws-samples/aws-iot-device-defender-agent-sdk-python/README.rst

        cp ../aws-iot-device-defender-agent-sdk-python/samples/greengrass/greengrass_core_metrics_agent/greengrass_defender_agent.py .

 #.
-Customize the Greengrass agent to include the name of your Greengrass
-   Core device, and the desired metrics sample rate

-   -  Replace ``GREENGRASS_CORENAME`` with the name of your Greengrass Core
-   -  Set the ``SAMPLE_RATE_SECONDS`` to your desired metrics reporting interval *Note: 5 minutes (300 seconds) is the shortest reporting interval supported by AWS IoT Device Defender*

-#.
 Copy the dependencies from your virtual environment or your system, into the the root level of your lambda

    .. code:: bash